Peterborough dealer who brought misery to city jailed after heroin and cocaine stash found in bin

-Peterborough dealer who brought misery to city jailed after stash found in bin
+Peterborough drug dealer who brought misery to city jailed after stash found in bin

-A drug dealer who used a Peterborough property to store and deal class A drugs, ‘causing misery’ across the city has been jailed after police found his stash.
+A drug dealer, who used a Peterborough property to store and deal class A drugs, ‘causing misery’ across the city, has been jailed.

 Police raided the house in Vere Road on 15 September and found more than 800 wraps of crack cocaine, cocaine and heroin, worth more than £12,300 stashed in a shoebox in a bin outside the property.